shh-dlce/qmss-2016/relational_databases/04-querying.md

 <TD>9</TD>
 </TR>
 </table>

+`GROUP BY` can be thought of as process consisting of
+- **splitting** the data into groups based on some criteria,
+- **applying** a function to each group independently.
+Typically this function aggregates the data in the rows of one group.

 To check our assumption that tones are coded with a `+` value for the field `tone`, we compare this with the [PHOIBLE website](http://phoible.org/inventories):